kon-IO/multisave/README.md

 # GUI Application to automatically copy a file to multiple locations once changed

+This is a beginner project.

 ## Usage

+It's pretty self explanatory, but in case you need clarification:

-You can add files to be watched for changes by pressing '+'
+- You can add files to be watched for changes by pressing 'Add file to be watched'

-You can add file paths to copy the watched file to by selecting it in the tree view and clicking '+ [watched file name]'.
-You can remove those file paths by selecting them and clicking '- [file path]'.
+- You can add file paths to copy the watched file to by selecting it in the tree view and clicking 'Add copy of [watched file name] to be saved'.
+You can remove those file paths by selecting them and clicking 'Remove [file path]'.
+Note that this will not delete the file from the file system.

-You can also remove the files to be watched by clicking them and selecting '- [watched file name]'.
+- You can also remove the files to be watched by clicking them and selecting 'Remove [watched file name]'.

 ## Build configuration